-The University is relying on a \$500,000 federal grant and a \$15,000,000 federal grant to pay \$15,500,000 in Project Costs (see "FEDERAL GRANTS," pages 9 and 10).
+The University is relying on a \$500,000 federal grant and a \$15,000,000 federal grant to pay \$15,500,000 in Project Costs (see "FEDERAL GRANTS," pages 13 and 14).
 The grants are subject to revocation, termination or suspension if the University fails to comply with the terms and conditions thereof.
 Subsequent to completion of the Project, the federal government has the option to conduct an audit of the application of federal grant monies.
-Such an audit would be conducted in order to determine compliance with the grant agreements.
+Such an audit would conducted in order to determine compliance with the grant agreements.
 The findings of any such audit could result in the University being required to repay all or a portion of the grants to the federal government.
-If the grants were revoked, suspended or terminated in whole or in part, or if the University were required to repay any of the grant funds after an audit, the additional University funds required for such repayment or to complete the Project could limit the funds of the University otherwise available to pay University obligations, including debt service on the Series Four-A1 Bonds.
+If the grants were revoked, suspended or terminated in whole or in part, or if the University were required to repay any of the grant funds after an audit, the additional University funds required for such repayment or to complete the Project could limit the funds of the University otherwise available to pay University obligations, including debt service on the Series Four-A2 Bonds and the Purchase Price of unremarketed Series Four-A2 Bonds.